rawphp-framework/rawphp-docs/docs/contributors/guidelines.md

 title: Contributor Guidelines
 ---

-I encourage everyone to contribute to the Slim Framework project.
-You can find the latest code on GitHub at <https://github.com/slimphp/Slim>.
+I encourage everyone to contribute to the RawPHP Framework project.
+You can find the latest code on GitHub at <https://github.com/daveozoalor/RawPHP-frameworks>.

 ## Issue Tracker

-You can find outstanding issues on the [GitHub Issue Tracker](https://github.com/slimphp/Slim/issues).
+You can find outstanding issues on the [GitHub Issue Tracker](https://github.com/daveozoalor/RawPHP-frameworks/issues).
 If you intend to work on a specific issue, leave a comment on the appropriate thread to inform other project contributors.

 ## Pull Requests

 * Each pull request should contain only one new feature or improvement.
 * Pull requests should be submitted to the `master` branch
+* Pull requests must have passed PHPUnit tests

 ## Code Style